Back to all programs

 Seeding Strength Grants

-Round 3 of the Seeding Strength Grants is distributing up to $100,000 to young Aboriginal and Torres Strait Islander people and organisations fighting injustice and building Blak power.
+Seeding Strength Grants distributes funds to young Aboriginal and Torres Strait Islander people and organisations fighting injustice and building Blak power.

 Picture of two First Nations People walking and smiling at each other.
 On the left is a woman wearing a grey shirt and jumper with her hands crossed.
 On the right is a man wearing a black cap and shirt, with his hands leaning on the woman's shoulder.